 I have been to Art Prize as a visitor and also as a resident in previous years.
 I’ve also stayed at the historic Amway Grand Hotel.

 This hotel is a staple in Grand Rapids and also a destination.
 As a guest from out of town, I really loved the central location to all of the action.
 The hotel hosted entries and was also an extremely short walking distance to all of the larger venues during Art Prize.
 I loved being able to explore for a few hours and then having the option to go back to my room to drop off something or to rest before going out again.
 If I needed an extra layer of clothing it wasn’t a big deal because the hotel was close by.

 I also didn’t have to deal with any transportation issues.
 I walked everywhere from the hotel and didn’t have to worry about finding parking.
 It also helped me feel more relaxed.
 When I visited Art Prize as a former resident I felt more pressure to strategize my parking, eating, and venues.
 As a hotel guest, I didn’t feel as pressured to have an agenda or timeline.
 I just went wherever my curiosity took me.

-I only lived in town for Art Prize two years and then I had the opportunity to visit for a few other years.
-One of my frustrations when I lived in town was hearing that residents who lived in the area didn’t bother to find out what Art Prize was all about.
-I drove 6 hours from Cincinnati just to see this art and meet the artists who have gathered from all over the world.
+I only lived in town for Art Prize for two years and then I had the opportunity to visit for a few other years.
+One of my frustrations, when I lived in town, was hearing that residents who lived in the area didn’t bother to find out what Art Prize was all about.
+I drove 6 hours from Cincinnati just to see the art and meet the artists who have gathered from all over the world.
 This is something truly special and unique.
 Don’t let tourist, crowds and a little more traffic rob you of something that is helping put Grand Rapids on the map for arts and culture.
 This is your opportunity as a resident to be an ambassador to out of towners to share why you love your city.